 McDowell Grove: Bridge Replacement & Trail Improvements

-There are several issues with the existing bridge and entrance road:
+There were several issues with the old bridge and entrance road:

-1. The two-lane entrance road approaches the one-lane bridge on a sharp curve on a steep down gradient creating safety concerns during wet or icy conditions.
+1. The two-lane entrance road approached the one-lane bridge on a sharp curve on a steep down gradient creating safety concerns during wet or icy conditions.

-2. The bridge serves as both the primary pedestrian and vehicular access across the river and is considered part of the heavily utilized West Branch Regional Trail.
-Due to the limited width of the bridge, pedestrian safety is a concern due to the potential for vehicular/pedestrian conflicts.
+2. The bridge served as both the primary pedestrian and vehicular access across the river and was considered part of the heavily utilized West Branch Regional Trail.
+Due to the limited width of the bridge, pedestrian safety was a concern due to the potential for vehicular/pedestrian conflicts.

-3. The bridge is constructed on driven piles within the river which typically catch debris during flood events.
-Coupled with the fact that the bridge deck elevation is lower than the base flood elevation, the ability for the aging bridge to withstand the structural stresses imposed by flood conditions in the future has become a concern.
+3. The old bridge was constructed on driven piles within the river which typically caught debris during flood events.
+The bridge deck elevation was also lower than the base flood elevation, making it difficult for the aging bridge to withstand the structural stresses imposed by flood conditions..

-4. The bridge is restricted to a 5-ton weight limit.
+4. The bridge was restricted to a 5-ton weight limit.

 The Board of Commissioners has authorized approximately $2,198,000 in bond funds and yearly appropriated construction development funds to construct this project.

 In 2006, the District’s Board of Commissioners approved a preliminary engineering contract with Strand Associates to determine potential alternatives for replacement of the bridge.
 Due to financial constraints, the Board chose to move forward with design engineering for only replacing the deck of the existing bridge, and constructing a new pedestrian bridge to the north along with associated trail improvements.
 The project was placed on hold shortly thereafter due to anticipated river restoration and dam removal work within the preserve.
 The river work was officially completed in 2014.